14 Best Cold Weather Moisturizers for Acne-Prone Skin to Use in The Winter

 Murad Clarifying Oil-Free Water Gel Moisturizer

-We’re huge fans of Murad products, this moisturizing gel included.
-First of all, it contains salicylic acid, ideal for helping pores unclog and balancing sebum.
-Then, glycerin, sodium hyaluronate, and niacinamide hydrate the skin, helping prevent the sebaceous glands produce more sebum.
-Additionally, a blend of plant extracts, such as bisabolol and ginger root, soothe the complexion while yeast amino acids smooth and soften.
-It’s a great moisturizer that acne-prone skin can use in the winter to maintain hydration, enhance clarity, and put acne at bay.
+We’re big fans of Murad products, and this moisturizing gel is one of our favorites.
+First of all, it contains salicylic acid, ideal for unclogging pores and balancing sebum production.
+Then, glycerin, sodium hyaluronate, and niacinamide work together to hydrate the skin.
+Plus, this moisturizer is enriched with a mix of plant extracts like bisabolol and ginger root, which calm and soothe the skin.
+Yeast amino acids are also in the mix, providing lightweight hydration.
+It’s a great moisturizer that acne-prone skin can use in the cold season to maintain hydration, enhance clarity, and reduce acne breakouts.

 Dr. Jart+ Teatreement Moisturizer

-If your pimples are caused by an overproduction of sebaceous glands, try Dr. Jart+ Teatreement Moisturizer.
-It’s a dream for acne-prone skin for a few reasons.
-It helps heal breakouts with tea tree oil and salicylic acid, calms skin with chamomile, aloe leaf, and green tea, and boosts hydration with glycerin, niacinamide, cica, and hyaluronic acid.
-So if you’re looking for a lightweight moisturizer that targets acne while hydrating blemish-prone skin during the cold season, this is it.
+Dr. Jart+ Teatreement Moisturizer is a dream for acne-prone skin for a few reasons.
+It eliminates bacteria and dead skin with tea tree oil and salicylic acid, calms redness with chamomile, aloe leaf, and green tea, and boosts hydration with glycerin, niacinamide, cica, and hyaluronic acid.
+If you’re hunting for a lightweight moisturizer that treats acne while hydrating blemish-prone skin, this is it.

 Neutrogena Hydro Boost Water Gel